 - What will it cost?
 If the Touch Bar stays, likely as much as the 2018 models

 MacBook Pro 2019 release date

 Although a 2019 update to the MacBook Pro (as well as the Mac Pro) is expected, there’s no rumored release date at the moment.
-It’s hardly a surprise, as the the 2018 update just dropped this July.
+It’s hardly a surprise, as the the last update just dropped in July 2018.
 We might need to wait a few months or even early next year for a clearer date.

 MacBook Pro 2019 price